 On October 4, 2011, Apple introduced a lower-end 8 GB configuration for US$99 subsidized by a two-year AT&T contract and also made this configuration available unlocked in the US for US$549 (and discontinued this option on September 12, 2012).

-On September 12, 2012, Apple dropped the price of the 8 GB iPhone 4 (GSM) model to US$0 with a two-year contract or US$450 unlocked and contract-free.
+Finally, on September 12, 2012, Apple dropped the price of the 8 GB iPhone 4 (GSM) model to US$0 with a two-year contract or US$450 unlocked and contract-free.
 It was discontinued on September 10, 2013, with the exception of mainland China, where it remains available for RMB 2,588.

-Also see: What are the differences between the iPhone 4 and the iPhone 3GS?
+- What are all the differences between the iPhone 4 and the iPhone 3GS?